hazxel/sisyphus/C++/compiler.md

+# Linkage

+A object, reference, function, type, template, namespace, or value, may have *linkage*.

+- **No linkage**: The name can be referred to only from the scope it is in.
+- **Internal linkage**: The name can be referred to from all scopes in the current translation unit.
+- **External linkage**: The name can be referred to from the scopes in the other translation units.
+- **Module linkage** (C++20): The name can be referred to only from the scopes in the same module unit or in the other translation units of the same named module.

 # Keywords

 ### inline (keyword)

 The `inline` keyword suggests the compiler to substitute the code within the function definition for every instance of a function call.

-Using inline functions can make your program faster because they eliminate the overhead associated with function calls.
+Using `inline` can improve performance because elimination of the function call overhead.
 The compiler can also optimize functions expanded inline in ways that aren't available to normal functions.

+Any functions can be inline.
+Member functions defined within class definition are implicitly inline functions.

 Virtual functions can also be inlined, but only when compiler knows the "exact" class of the object. (e.g. non-dynamic resolved, local object, static/global object, etc.)